thruthesky/simple-sonub-app/README.md

 # simple-sonub-app

+## Reference

+### User Manual

+We may need to give the user manual to our clients.
+So we have [Sonub App User Manual](https://docs.google.com/document/d/1xvo8G5Gevk9DnIbbgYImge_s6c_5kXZp1yD9BY9rl5g/edit?usp=sharing)

 ## Developers Build Guideline

 * First(front/home) page shoud be static.
 So, even though there is no internet, the app can show something.